A loved one has died and you have been asked to give a eulogy.

 I also know it is a difficult kind of thing to hire someone else to help write.
 In that regard, consider my ideas below as you prepare your words.

-In the meanwhile, take a look at a eulogy I wrote for Muhammad Ali (not delivered).
+In the meanwhile, take a look at a eulogy I wrote for Muhammad Ali (only an example, not delivered).

 - A eulogy is much like a best man speech in that it honors the loved one.
 It is a kind of a love story.

 - Don’t wing it.
 Have it all written out.

 - Try to go at least five minutes, but not more than 10.
 This will be somewhere between 750-1,500 words.

 - Tell stories highlighting different parts of their life with you.
 You can tell several stories, or one long story.

 - Remember the audience loved him too, and try to include others in your story.

 - You might say with a smile, “John Smith and I used to go to O’Leary’s Pub over on Farm Road every Friday night after work with George.
 George’s college roommate would sometimes join us, or Mickey, his brother.
 One time, George ordered a pastrami on rye but was away from the table when his order came.
 Mickey — usually a very loving brother, decided to pull a fast one, and poured hot sauce inside George’s sandwich.
 Lots of it.
 Poor George.
 He thought black pepper was spicy.
 He bit into it and his eyes widened as big as baseballs.